Maintaining

-Maintaining is a 2007-2009 comic strip by cartoonist Nate Creekmore.
+Maintaining was a 2007-2009 comic strip by cartoonist Nate Creekmore.

-Creekmore is a two-time winner of the Scripps College Cartoonist of the Year and an Associated Press award for achievement in college cartooning.
+Creekmore is a two-time winner of the Scripps College College Cartoonist of the Year award and an Associated Press award for achievement in college cartooning.
 Creekmore's strip first appeared in the newspaper at Lipscomb University in Nashville.
 Maintaining was later picked up for syndication through Universal Press Syndicate.
 It was launched on May 7, 2007, and canceled in August 2009 for poor sales.
 The last daily strip was August 1, 2009.